-The vast majority of palm species don’t tolerate a cold snap that brings along frosts and freezes.
+Most palm species won’t tolerate a cold snap that brings along frosts and a hard freeze.
 If you live in an area with year-round frost-free weather, you probably won’t have to worry about winter protection.
 Those who endure rare freezing snaps need to prepare.

 Palms in the Landscape

-- Water the planting site saturating the root ball the day before the predicted cold weather.
+- Water the planting site, saturating the root ball the day before the predicted cold weather.
 It helps insulate it from the cold.

 - Apply a 3- to 4-inch layer of mulch over the planting site to help insulate the palm’s root system.

 - If the palm isn’t too tall, string holiday lights through the fronds and canopy, or wrap them in a cotton sheet or landscape fabric.
 Using a string of lights can add 2-3 degrees Fahrenheit to the temperature.